jessemonroy650/top-phonegap-mistakes/the-whitelist-system.md

 As such, I want to thank *Rob Willett* for his invaluable assitance and advice.
 If you find errors, they are mine.
 If you have praise, send some luv to Rob.

-*Note:* From here forward I will use **Cordova** to mean *Cordova CLI*, *Phonegap CLI*, and *Phonegap Build*.
+*Note:* From here forward I will use **Cordova** to mean *Cordova CLI*, *Cordova SDK*, *Phonegap CLI*, *Phonegap SDK*, and *Phonegap Build*.
 If there is a difference, I will try to make it abundantly clear.
-If you did not know there is a difference, [read this](https://github.com/jessemonroy650/top-phonegap-mistakes/blob/master/new-to-Phonegap.md)
+If you did not know there is a difference, [read this](https://github.com/jessemonroy650/top-phonegap-mistakes/blob/master/new-to-Phonegap.md#001).

 ##The breakdown.##